strategineer/personal-website/content/blog/2024-12-10/index.md

 In Orbital, Samantha Harvey doesn't appear to be as militantly atheist as Jose Saramago does in his work but the portrayal Shaun of makes me think that she probably is an atheist of some kind.

-I find it hard to believe (see what I did there?) that Shaun, as the only openly religious (Christian to be precise) astronaut on the crew, would go to space, watch as a tornado rampages on the planet, killing uncountable numbers of people and, all of a sudden, start to subconsiously and consciously question his faith throughout all of the chapters dedicated to his POV.
+I find it hard to believe (see what I did there?) that Shaun, as the only openly religious (Christian to be precise) astronaut on the crew, would go to space, watch as a tornado rampages on the planet, killing uncountable numbers of people and, all of a sudden, start to subconsciously and consciously question his faith throughout all of the chapters dedicated to his POV.

 That's his one character beat and I found it a little both hard to believe and a missed opportunity to portray a character who believes in a higher power in spite of their experience going space and gaining this new perspective on the planet and life as we know it.